-Uniform water charge is the cost of delivering drinking water to each separately used or inhabited part of a property throughout the district where the service is provided.
-If there are 3 flats on the property there will be 3 water charges.
+Uniform water charge is the cost of delivering drinking water to each separately used or inhabited part of a property throughout the district where the service is provided payable per separately used or inhabited part of a property, for example if there are 3 flats on the property there will be 3 water charges.

 Availability charge - the charge if you are in an area where water service is available, but the property is not connected.

-Fixed water by meter charge per cubic meter to properties identified as an extra-ordinary use and some rural domestic users.
-Metered domestic users receive a free of charge allowance of 300 cubic meters.
+Fixed water by meter charge per cubic metre to properties identified as an extra-ordinary use and some rural domestic users.
+Metered domestic users receive a free of charge allowance of 300 cubic metres.